exitshadow/SheJams2023/Technical Roadmap.md

 :arrow_right: Getters and setters **aren’t** needed at this point, as they would only complicate the code for no gain.

+Public variables should be used only in the case the variable *has* to be accessed by another script.
+In that case, it is likely that we do not want to expose that variable in the inspector and mess with the values.
+In that case you should use the `[HideInInspector]` attribute.

 ### Reference injection

 We’re opting to work through direct reference injections in the class member variables rather that `GameObject.Find()` in order to keep things clean.